 ASH: Wow!
 Kodansha is really killing it (sorry, I couldn’t help myself) with the recent digital releases!
 I’m very excited to see Giant Killing and All-Rounder Meguru being added to the mix.

-MELINDA: I doubt I have the patience for either of the epic sports manga on this list, but I like watching Michelle’s squee.
+MJ: I doubt I have the patience for either of the epic sports manga on this list, but I like watching Michelle’s squee.

 MICHELLE: I will likely always have an abundance of squee for sports manga.

 SEAN: Also, Persona 3’s 3rd volume from Udon moved up a week without me noticing.
 Whoops.

 ASH: Can’t really blame you for that; sometimes I wonder if Udon even knows when it will be releasing something…